 I’ve still not done enough to get a feel for the value of this as a tracking tool over the long haul, but I am most excited about how open ended a system this is.
 You can define any kinds of reporting system that you can dream up- you just need to frame it in verbs (actions) and nouns (measurements).
 And being able to mix and match data in such an easy way to generate visuals feels really powerful.
 I still don’t have an inkling for what, but sometimes you don’t know the full potential of something til later.

 Mmmm, yummy data.
 And visualization!

-The post "d yfd found one awesome data tool" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2009/07/yfd/) on July 29, 2009.
+The post "d yfd found one awesome data tool" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2009/07/yfd/) on July 29, 2009.